pegros/PEG_LIST/help/sfpegIconDsp.md

 ℹ️ Please refer to the [Technical Details](/help/technical.md) dedicated page to get more global information about the way the components have been implemented.

+ℹ️ Custom and flag icons provided by default in the package are derived from opensource SVG files found on the [svgrepo](https://www.svgrepo.com/) site.
+Colors and sizing have been modified and all unitary SCG files grouped in two SVG sprite files (**sfpegIcons** and **sfpegFlagIcons** static resources).